Financial Samurai

 Recommendation To Achieve Financial Independence

-It’s easier to achieve financial independence if you diligently keep track of you finances.
-To do so, sign up with Personal Capital, a free financial tool online.
+It's easier to achieve financial independence if you diligently keep track of you finances.
+To do so, sign up with Empower, a free financial tool online.
 It aggregates all your financial accounts in one place.
-I’ve been using Personal Capital to track my net worth since 2012.
-As a result, I have seen my wealth sky rocket during this time period.

 Their 401K Fee Analyzer tool is saving me over $1,700 a year in fees.
 They’ve also got a great Retirement Planning Calculator.
 It uses real data and Monte Carlo simulations to produce realistic retirement results.